How The Superbike Helped Kill Triathlon.

 By Tom Demerly for tomdemerly.com

-It used to be that triathletes were a blank check to the bicycle retailer.
-They were affluent, upwardly mobile and ready to spend without asking for a discount.
+There was a time when triathletes were a blank check to the bicycle retailer: affluent, upwardly mobile and ready to spend without asking for a discount.
+Selling bikes to triathletes above $3000 was easy.
+Triathletes accounted for the majority of full-margin, non-discounted bikes sales in the higher price categories.

-The bike industry’s bad habits on both the bike brand and the dealer level have brought all that to a screaming halt over the last two years.
+But the bicycle retail industry’s repetitive bad habits and inability to develop new sales and marketing methods at both the bike brand and dealer level have compromised the once profitable triathlon bike market.
 As a result, the triathlon bike business has taken a massive hit from the days of, “Triathletes are willing to spend anything to go faster and always pay full price.”

-Triathlon filled from the bottom.
-While there have been a few impressive age group performances the vast population of triathletes, especially at longer distances, have filled the sport in the back 90% of finishing times.
+Triathlon has filled from the bottom.
+While there are a few impressive age group performances the vast population of triathletes especially at longer distances, have filled the sport in the back 70% of finishing times.
 It has become an “every(wo)man” sport.
 And in the case of the fastest 10% of athletes at big races like Ironman, those people are not paying retail for a bike anyway.

 As that population of citizen-athletes entered the sport they were largely ignored by a bicycle industry locked into a repetitive script of developing new bicycles that spiraled upward in price and complexity.
 The tired script of, “Tested lowest in drag, developed in the wind tunnel” rings hollow on the only remaining full price consumer, the entry-level triathlon consumer.
 The market has not followed the sport downward in price while it spiraled upward in hype.